 3. Another way to cure loneliness is to search the internet for organizations doing good work in your community, or groups devoted to a hobby or interest of yours, get info and go to a meeting.
 Get involved in one or two.
 Offer your expertise or time.
 You’ll meet lots of good people who are trying to make a difference in the world.
 And just one new friend may make a difference in your life . . . and help you to cure loneliness!

 4. One of my favorite ways to cure loneliness (one I heartily recommend to my clients) is to go within and consult the wisdom of your body.
 You probably have good ideas locked within yourself, just waiting to be uncovered.
 Perhaps they have been trying to come to your attention through dreams, or day dreams, but you haven’t noticed or you’ve been too busy to follow up on your good ideas.

 Just how do you find the treasure-trove of helpful information hidden within?
-It’s easier than you might think!
+It’s easier than you might think.
 Pay attention to your daydreams and fantasies, which can be useful ways of exploring logical opportunities for change.
 What ideas or notions bubble into awareness?

 Think about how you can cure loneliness before you fall asleep, increasing the likelihood you’ll dream about it.
 Write your dreams down as soon as you awaken.
 Analyze the symbols to unlock the wisdom of your dreams.
 Once you've planted the idea in your mind, forget about it and go to sleep.

 Brainstorm.
 Think freely and openly!
 Brainstorm to find as many good ideas as you can.
 Select the best to explore further.